brianglass/anastasis/files/december.md

 **Kontakion.
 Tone 3.
 Today the Virgin.**

-<span style="letter-spacing:-.1pt"> In Myra, Holy one, you were proved a true priest, for you fulfilled, venerable Father, the gospel of Christ, you laid down your life for you people, you saved the innocent from death; therefore you have been hallowed as a great initiate of GodÂ’s grace.</span>
+<span style="letter-spacing:-.1pt"> In Myra, Holy one, you were proved a true priest, for you fulfilled, venerable Father, the gospel of Christ, you laid down your life for you people, you saved the innocent from death; therefore you have been hallowed as a great initiate of God’s grace.</span>

 <span style="letter-spacing:-.1pt"> 7.
 Of our father among the saints Ambrose, bishop of Milan.</span>